Weltons Brewery: Beers

-Welton's produce a wide range of cask ales, which are distributed in the Horsham area and nationally through Wetherspoons and freehouses across the South East.
+Welton's produced a wide range of cask ales, which were distributed in the Horsham area and nationally through Wetherspoons and freehouses across the South East.

 Also distributed in bottles throughout Sussex by Hartleys Wines.

 In 1998 Ray (an avid rugby player) decided he wanted to brew a beer he could drink all night after playing, without becoming too inebriated.
-Pridenjoy 2.8% ABV was brewed and was included by Roger Protz and described in his book "300 Beer To Try Before You Die" 2005, “as a most remarkable beer, a beer that is 2.8% but tastes like 4%”.
+Pridenjoy 2.8% ABV was brewed and was included by Roger Protz and described in his book "300 Beers To Try Before You Die" 2005, “as a most remarkable beer, a beer that is 2.8% but tastes like 4%”.

 In 2001, Fred Martin the retired head brewer of King & Barnes, handed on the Old Ale recipe (Horsham Old 4.5% ABV) which Weltons have been brewing since 2001 and continue to brew to this day.

 In 2016 Ray brewed two beers and aged them in Tomintoul malt whisky casks (aged 12 months).
 A rye beer Dr French's Whisky Rye 8.3% ABV & a porter Dr French's Old Remedy 8.3% ABV.